 Most likely you will start this day in A Gudiña and finish it in Campobecerros after 20 kilometers, or continue on 14.4 more kilometers for a whopping total of 34.4, to A Laza.

-The map below shows this entire stage of 34 kilometers, the portion that we did on day eight that was cut short due to the weather in orange and the portion that we did on this day, the 24.4 kilometers, in blue.
+The map below shows this entire stage of 34 kilometers, the portion that we did on day eight that was cut short due to the weather in orange (the new route is in red) and the portion that we did on this day, the 24.4 kilometers, in blue.
+Also along the portion in blue, is the road alternative in case of inclement weather, also shown in orange.

 From A Venda da Capela, it is a lofty walk for 7.5 kilometers, including a small altitude push, then a steep descent into Campobecerros at 10 kilometers, a climb out, then a long and steep, almost 10 kilometer descent into A Laza.